alexxpan/typelearn/README.md

 To play, download the typelearn.py file.
 Navigate to the file in your terminal, and start the script by running 'python typelearn.py'.
 That's it!

+*Note: Requires external dependencies.
+Run 'pip install praw' in terminal to download the required libraries

 *Note: Optimized for mac usage.